MatejKoplan/flats_spider/README.md

 In such a case, everything else they're only using is only exposed through a public interface.
 This scales better when teams get larger and there are many services.

-## 5. Database Shouldn't Be Exposed Outside of Docker Network
+## 6. Database Shouldn't Be Exposed Outside of Docker Network
 I left the port exposed to the outside for development purposes.
 This is a bad security practice; all services should be as closed off as possible, to reduce exposure to malicious actors.

-## 6. Pagination & better requests
+## 7. Pagination & better requests
 Loading all items at once can be taxing on the user's system and our service.
 It's better to introduce pagination when the number of items can get significant.

-## 7. Additional development services
+## 8. Additional development services
 It's important to make development easier.
 To help with database management, debugging data insertion etc., I also added a service Adminer.
 It exposes the database via localhost:8000.

-## 8. Fix loading pages beyond first page of houses
-The domain sreality.cz seems to have some scraping protections implemented.
-When requesting data with HTTP requests, or with a browser marked as a spider, the requests returned empty pages.

-I managed to improve on this with playwright, now https://www.sreality.cz/en/search/for-sale/houses loads correctly.

-Using browserless/chrome, I managed to load pages beyond https://www.sreality.cz/en/search/for-sale/houses , but it was time to finish the project.
-If I kept on improving this, this would be the first improvement I would do.

 ## 9. And many more,
 but this document is already long enough.